CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 `org.orekit.files.ccsds.ndm.odm.opm`, `org.orekit.files.ccsds.ndm.odm.oem`,
 `org.orekit.files.ccsds.ndm.odm.omm`, `org.orekit.files.ccsds.ndm.odm.ocm`,
 and `org.orekit.files.ccsds.ndm.tdm`.
-Each contain the logical structures that correspond to the message type, among which at least one `##MFile` class that represents a complete message/file.
+Each contain the logical structures that correspond to the message type, among which at least one `##mFile` class that represents a complete message/file.
 As some data are common to several types, there may be some intermediate classes in order to avoid code duplication.
 These classes are implementation details and not displayed